hydroper-jet/lang/spec/1.0/source/src/flex/.pre/jxml-components.md

 The `Script` element is allowed at the root element and may appear at most once.
 If an `Script` element appears, it must only contain a CDATA section.

-The CDATA section contains a JetWork source as the contents of a `class` block.
+The CDATA section contains a Jet source as the contents of a `class` block.
 Such contents are contributed to *descClass*.

 The `Script` element must be interpreted before the XML attributes of the root element are processed.
 This behavior allows code in attribute values to rely on `import` directives, as in the following JXML component: